CottonPajamas/aws-custom-startup-scripts/README.md

 # aws-custom-startup-scripts
 Compilation of useful startup scripts that can be used in AWS.

-*Setting up Squid HTTP forward proxy : [Custom AWS scripts deployed to GitHub Pages](https://cottonpajamas.github.io/aws-custom-startup-scripts/squid/start.sh)*
+*Setting up Squid HTTP forward proxy : [Squid startup script](https://cottonpajamas.github.io/aws-custom-startup-scripts/squid/start.sh)*